Looking for the best outdoor bars in London? We’ve done all the

 PS – Wanna eat?
-Check out my guide to the best restaurants with outdoor dining instead.
+Check out our guide to the best restaurants with outdoor dining instead.

 Best Outdoor Bars in London

 One of the newest outdoor bars in central London, Jin Bo Law’s pineapple-themed decor and jaw-dropping views have proven popular in recent months.

 The cocktail list is rather something – innovative, adventurous and not too crazily priced (well, for The City anyway).

 Address: 14th floor, 9 Aldgate High Street Dorsett City, London EC3N 1AH

 Long one of the best bars in London Bridge, Nine Lives really upped its game earlier this year with a large alfresco drinking street space that brought much-needed tacos, cocktails and good vibes to central London.

 It gets better – they’ve covered the terrace for the winter months.
 Meaning you can still grab a drink with your mates… without freezing your tits off.

 Address: 8 Holyrood Street, London SE1 2EL

 Sitting in the shadow of The Shard, the spacious outdoor area at Vinegar Yard is a godsend for summer boozing with your buddies.